xentoshi/ZkChat-Pay/README.md

 /fusion - to swap tokens

-/gho - to buy inorder to send them to the deserving projects at /fund
+/borrow - to borrow for the project needs and later repay when support increases with time.

+/repay - Repay the gho tokens.